isomerpages/govtech-stp/_rgl-germany/00b-rgl-terms-and-conditions.md

 8. At the point of departure, the traveller is required to present the following documents (hard copy or electronic copy) at the airline check-in counter:
 : a.
 Valid SafeTravel Pass approval letter for the intended week of travel; : b.
 Valid visa (for travellers holding passports that require a visa to enter Singapore); : c.
-Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, in English or accompanied by an English translation and obtained from accredited medical institutions designated by the German government;
+Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, in English or accompanied by an English translation and obtained from accredited medical institutions designated by the Government of Germany;
 : d.
 Return air ticket or proof of other transportation arrangements to depart Singapore; and : e.
 TraceTogether app downloaded on mobile device with profile registered on app or proof of rental of TraceTogether-compatible device in Singapore.